Rima Hassan: Gaza war

 In 2024, Hassan described the October 7 attacks as "legitimate," leading French authorities to summon her for questioning on suspicion of advocating terrorism; her scheduled participation in the Forbes France Women’s Summit was subsequently canceled amid widespread public backlash.
 In August of that year, she reportedly appeared at a pro-Hamas rally in Amman, prompting approximately 50 members of the French National Assembly to petition the president of the European Parliament to revoke her parliamentary immunity.
-In December, she further stated that "any Franco-Palestinian must be able to join the Palestinian armed resistance," asserting that "the only thing that prevents you from considering it is the coloniality of the world."
+In December, she stated that "If Franco-Israelis are allowed to serve in the Israeli army while enjoying the benefits of dual nationality.
+Any Franco-Palestinian must be able to join the Palestinian armed resistance whose legitimacy is recognized by the United Nations resolutions relating to the right to self-determination of peoples.
+The only thing that prevents you from considering it is the coloniality of the world".

-On 24 February 2025, Hassan was denied entry to Israel as part of an EU-Palestine delegation, with Israeli authorities citing her support for anti-Israel boycotts.
+On 24 February 2025, Hassan was denied entry to Israel as part of an EU-Palestine delegation, with Israeli authorities citing her support boycotts of Israel.
 In response to a question about whether Hamas was responsible for the kidnapping and killing of the Bibas family, Hassan tweeted "Kfir, Ariel and Shiri Bibas were killed by an Israeli strike.
-This had also been communicated and confirmed in November 2023", she further responded "would there have been Hamas and, in particular, the attacks of the 7th, if there had not been an illegal occupation and an illegal blockade imposed on the Gaza Strip for decades?", claiming that those were the reasons for their killing.
+This had also been communicated and confirmed in November 2023", she further responded "would there have been Hamas and, in particular, the attacks of the 7th, if there had not been an illegal occupation and an illegal blockade imposed on the Gaza Strip for decades?"